-Brit Parks is an American poet, writer, artist, and scholar living in Europe and The States.
-She engages her poetry, writing, and art poetics as a study of language itself whilst discussing abstracts of ephemerality, materialism, and vulnerable myths.
-GLASS LIMBS, her first full-length poetry book, was released in 2021.
-Her forthcoming book, STONE AMNESIA, will feature a collection of poetry and art poetics.
-She has published upwards of 40 poems in international print publications including, three in The London Magazine, twelve in ALBION AN ISLAND ON THE VERGE OF MADNESS by New River Press, and five in SMEAR by edited by Greta Bellamacina.
-Her art poetics are featured in the Japanese photography book MONO and London-based DOESN’T EXIST MAGAZINE.
-She has served as the Art Editor and Features Writer for Europe-based UNPOLISHED MAGAZINE since 2018.
-Parks has contributed work to THE VIOLET BOOK, TEETH Magazine, FLAUNT Magazine, and Vogue Poland.
-She has read her poetry at Shakespeare and Company Paris and Café Central Menorca in Spain.
-Internationally, her print features include astral subjects Jack Coulter, Faye Wei Wei, Robert Montgomery, Poppy Field, Greta Bellamacina, Alexa Chung, Scarlett Sabet, Say Lou Lou, Tobias Spichtig, Sofia Fanego, Del Water Gap, and Harley Cortez.
+Brit Parks is an American poet, writer, artist and scholar working in Europe and The States.
+She engages poetry, writing, and art as a study of language itself whilst discussing abstracts of ephemerality, materialism, and vulnerable myths.
+GLASS LIMBS, her first full-length poetry book, was published in 2021.
+Her forthcoming book, STONE AMNESIA, will feature a collection of poetry and art.
+Parks has published upwards of 40 poems in international print publications including, three in The London Magazine, twelve in ALBION AN ISLAND ON THE VERGE OF MADNESS by New River Press, and five in SMEAR edited by Greta Bellamacina.
+Her art poetics were featured in the Japanese photography book MONO and London-based DOESN’T EXIST MAGAZINE.
+She served as the Art Editor and Features Writer for Europe-based UNPOLISHED MAGAZINE for seven years.
+Parks has contributed work to THE VIOLET BOOK, TEETH Magazine, and FLAUNT Magazine.
+She has read her poetry at Shakespeare and Company Paris and Café Central Menorca, Spain.
+Internationally, her print features include astral subjects such as Jack Coulter, Faye Wei Wei, Robert Montgomery, Poppy Field, Greta Bellamacina, Alexa Chung, Scarlett Sabet, Say Lou Lou, Tobias Spichtig, Sofia Fanego, Del Water Gap, and Harley Cortez.

 ‘Brit's work is a music of regret.
 What I see in it is a special kind of Generation X melancholy, but pulled through centuries of European culture, with the ghosts of Baroque music and Symbolist painting in it— an American parking lot seen through the veil of a Puvis de Chavannes painting, and tears.
 She is absolutely my favourite American poet of now.’